tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-- They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+• They can break when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

-- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,
+• Magnets exposed to a humid environment can corrode.
+Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet
+• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

 Caution with Neodymium Magnets

-Neodymium magnets are not toys.
-You cannot allow them to become toys for children.
+Not all neodymium magnets are toys, so do not let children play with them.
 In the case of small magnets, they can be swallowed and cause choking.
 In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.